Almighty-10/Virtual-Mouse/README.md

 This code combines computer vision techniques with the Mediapipe library to track the user's hand and perform actions based on the position of the index finger and thumb.
 It provides a basic virtual mouse control using hand gestures.

-#NOTE
-Make sure to have the required libraries (cv2, mediapipe, pyautogui) installed before running the code.